ga-curriculum/responsive-design-v2/level-up/a-media-query-free-future.md

 MDN has extensive documentation on these CSS functions - follow the links above to check them out.

 Even with their browser support, these CSS math functions are still officially in a draft state, so we don't cover them in-depth.
 However, you should try implementing one (we'd recommend `clamp()`) just to test the waters!

-> ❓ Which of the following statements best describes the limitations of using media queries for responsive design?
->
-> A. Media queries allow for highly flexible and adaptive designs across all devices.
->
-> B. Using media queries can lead to code duplication and varying user experiences that may break the site on some devices.
->
-> C. Media queries are not supported in modern browsers.
->
-> D. Media queries automatically adapt your site to different devices without the need for additional CSS rules.